-- Meloxicam is used for Juvenile rheumatoid arthritis, Rheumatoid arthritis and Osteoarthritis.
+- Meloxicam helps treat Juvenile rheumatoid arthritis, Rheumatoid arthritis, and Osteoarthritis.

 - Celebrex is more specific in its target (a selective COX-2 inhibitor) and may cause fewer gastrointestinal side effects than regular NSAIDs like Meloxicam and diclofenac.

-- Celebrex has the lowest risk of heart attack compared to other NSAID
+- Celebrex has the lowest risk of heart attack compared to other NSAIDs.

 - Rheumatoid arthritis

 - Ankylosing spondylitis

 - Menstrual cramps